 Moran’s has been around since 1797 and although it’s located near Galway, it feels secluded and tucked far away from the city.
 We walked in through their welcoming red door and were greeted by the friendliest staff, a warm fireplace and the smells of fresh seafood.
 We sat at the bar and enjoyed a couple of glasses of sauvignon blanc while waiting for their grilled oysters and steamed clams.
 It had been a while since Mike and I had clams and we thought it would be a nice addition in the midst of all the oysters we were eating.

 The great thing about steamed clams is that they are easy to make and require few ingredients.
 Taking inspiration from Moran’s, I decided to steam the clams in white wine, garlic and lemon wedges.
-The sounds and smells of the clams simmering on the stove reminded me that although I miss discovering restaurants throughout Ireland’s countryside, it was good to be back in our own kitchen at home.
+It was absolutely delicious and if I closed my eyes, I could pretend I was still at Moran’s.

 Steamed Clams with White Wine, Garlic and Parsley